Our Favorite Winter Adventures for Families

 1. Hit the Slopes

-Three Rivers Park District offers lessons in downhill skiing or snowboarding at Maple Grove’s Elm Creek Winter Recreation Area and Bloomington’s Hyland Hills Ski Area.
-Both have tubing runs, as well.
+Three Rivers Park District offers downhill skiing and snowboarding at Maple Grove’s Elm Creek Winter Recreation Area and Bloomington’s Hyland Hills Ski Area.
+Both have tubing runs, too.
 For bigger challenges, head to Burnsville’s Buck Hill where Olympian skier Lindsey Vonn once trained, or Afton Alps where 48 trails carve through 300 acres overlooking the St. Croix River Valley at Hastings.
-Buck Hill and Afton Alps offer family-friendly New Year’s Eve celebrations, too, capped off with fireworks above the slopes.
+All the sites offer lessons for newbies or chalets with steaming drinks for family members who prefer watching to whooshing.

 2. Light Up the Lake